 Who can cast a vote?

-Board members can cast their own votes, provided they are able to log into BoardPro.
+Board members can cast their own votes, provided they can log in to BoardPro.

 Where can I see the status of a Flying Minute?